 As an expert in online sales who has vast experience in it, I generally avoid both trying and recommending MLM programs for numerous reasons, and in Nikken’s case, most of the same arguments apply.

-Now without wasting your time, let me straight out say that I don’t think it’s a scam (nor is it a pyramid scheme).
+Now without wasting your time, let me straight out say in this review that I don’t think it’s a scam (nor is it a pyramid scheme).

 But beyond all that jazz they show you, about how there’s young, happy people making good money promoting their products and living a healthy life through taking their products, thereby making you think that this is a dream type of business to get involved in, lies many HARD realities of reaching that point that you need to know.